junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "It would be almost impossible."
 The Doctor argues.

-"Love the almost."
-Dean says immediately.
+"Love the 'almost'," Dean says immediately.

 The Doctor says rapidly, "But to create a paradox like that, big enough to clean up a whole city, possibly a whole world, it takes almost unimaginable power.
 What have we got?
 Come on, tell me, what?"